 Q: Will gap coverage pay for any totaled car?

 A: Gap won’t cover all totaled vehicles.
 It’s meant to cover the difference between the market value and what you still owe on the car.
 Only a small subset of car owners need guaranteed asset protection:

 - If you are financing a car or have put very little down

-People who own their car outright have no reason to buy gap insurance, as there is no loan to cover.
+People who own their car outright have no reason to buy guaranteed asset protection, as there is no loan to cover.

 Q: How do I know if I have gap insurance?

-A: In this case, it’s best to check with your insurance agent, company, or even the dealership.
-It’s possible that you may have already bought it when buying or leasing your car.
+In this case, it’s best to check with your agent, company, or dealership.
+You may have already bought it when buying or leasing your car.

-Insurers may typically give you the option to buy loan/lease insurance, a form of gap insurance.
-It is usually a bit cheaper, but be aware that it only covers a certain percentage of your car’s market value.
-We recommend checking with your insurance agent so that you can find the best insurance for your situation.
+Insurers may typically give you the option to buy loan/lease insurance, a form of gap coverage.
+It is usually a bit cheaper, but it only covers a certain percentage of your car’s market value.
+We recommend checking with your agent so that you can find the best coverage for your situation.